 January 23, 2018

-In operating legacy, or hybrid network architectures, many enterprises have experienced unexpected performance issues after migrating to Office 365 – latency and jitter – as well as significant increases in bandwidth usage, resulting in a troublesome deployment and poor user experience.
+In operating legacy, or hybrid network architectures, many enterprises have experienced unexpected performance issues after migrating to Microsoft 365 – latency and jitter – as well as significant increases in bandwidth usage, resulting in a troublesome deployment and poor user experience.

-The underlying cause of the problem is the need to meet Microsoft’s network architecture & bandwidth requirements for Office 365.
+The underlying cause of the problem is the need to meet Microsoft’s network architecture & bandwidth requirements for Microsoft 365.
 There is also the resultant increase in MPLS costs, as well as unexpected additional hardware appliances hardware costs.

-With user experience being the number one measure of a successful migration to Office 365, this places the need for LAN-like performance for all users – from the head office, to branches and remote/mobile workers.
+With user experience being the number one measure of a successful migration to Microsoft 365, this places the need for LAN-like performance for all users – from the head office, to branches and remote/mobile workers.

 Furthermore, the associated infrastructure costs are frequently misunderstood, requiring an increase in bandwidth usage and/or firewall capacity.